educreations/sentry-sso-google/README.md

 - `GOOGLE_OAUTH2_CLIENT_ID`
 - `GOOGLE_OAUTH2_CLIENT_SECRET`

-You can limit who can sign into sentry using this provider by setting the `GOOGLE_WHITE_LISTED_DOMAINS` to a list of allowed domains.
+You can limit who can sign into Sentry using this provider by setting the `GOOGLE_WHITE_LISTED_DOMAINS` to a list of allowed domains.
 For example, to limit to `educreations.com` users, one could do:

 ```python
 GOOGLE_WHITE_LISTED_DOMAINS = ['educreations.com']